Blue in Green

 What makes them so special?
 They:

 - Are incredibly comfortable.
 What’s more, they’re very social.
 In the front, there are ten seats around a central table so that you can have a conversation, share a snack and enjoy a drink.
-On one of the boats there is even a balcony on the back where you can go if you want to snap that perfect picture or are just too excited to sit still.
+There is even a balcony on the back where you can go if you want to snap that perfect picture or are just too excited to sit still.

-- Are fully electric.
-One of our boats also has solar panels.
+- Are fully electric and solar.
 We care about the environment.
 After all, we’re Dutch and we know the power of the sea.
 But that’s not the only advantage of having an electric boat.
 Another big one is that they barely make a sound.
 That means you can listen in on Dutch street life and have a normal conversation instead of having to scream to be heard over the whup whup whup of the motor.

 - Are very manoeuvrable.
 These ships turn on a dime and they’ve got particularly low roofs.
 And that matters in the canals of Amsterdam, where the bridges are low and the canals narrow.
 For this reason, we don’t need to stick to specific routes and can instead pick you up where you like and go where we want.